Cyber security recruiter video on staffing executives, functional leaders, and software engineers for enterprise, cloud, network, and mobile security.

 4. It's not just a Role Fit but Team Fit that Counts

-While a good recruiter will develop a search strategy that includes measured screening criteria including past accomplishments, key performance indicators, relative numbers performance in sales and/or P&L, depth of industry contacts and relationships, that is all used to determine role fit and whether the candidates can meet the objectives of the role.
+When you choose retained search, a really good recruitment team develops a search strategy that includes measured screening criteria including past accomplishments, key performance indicators, relative numbers performance in sales and/or P&L, depth of industry contacts and relationships, that is all used to determine role fit and whether the candidates can meet the objectives of the role.

 Even if Elon Musk or Jack Welch were to appear to be dream candidates, if they don't fit the team, the new hire simply will will not work out.
 When you choose retained search firm, one would expect them to use a valid system of psychometric analysis.
 What we do at NextGen is to conduct brief 10-12 minute online Job Survey of at least four from the client company who are direct stakeholders for the role.
 This generally includes a direct report, an internal customer ( i.e. a department head the role will interface with daily/weekly), a key colleague or peer on the team, and when needed, an external vendor or customer.
 Human resources is not included as they are not part of the team the new hire will work within.

 The Job Survey interprets the role as in terms how the stakeholders view the role.
 It also reveals team dynamics (values and motivations, leadership traits, relational communications style, and decision making traits).
 The Job Surveys are combined into a Composite which then helps the recruiting team to develop a Target Candidate Profile.
 Each potential shortlisted candidate who passes the screening, deep interviews, background and reference checks are given a corresponding survey and scored against the Composite Job Survey to verify Team Fit by a strong match.
-The number 1 reason for new hire failure, according to Leadership IQ, is the wrong interpersonal communications skills.
+Choose retained search firm wisely as the number 1 reason for new hire failure, according to Leadership IQ, is the wrong interpersonal communications skills.
 At NextGen we eliminate that from happening.

 5. Flat Fees are better than compensation based fees